NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 ## Checking genes in the assembly

-BUSCO2 provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness.
-Genes that make up the BUSCO2 sets for each major lineage are selected from orthologous groups with genes present as single-copy orthologs in at least 90% of the species.
-It includes 1,066 genes for arthropods, 2,586 for vertebrates, 978 for metazoans, 290 for fungi, 303 for eukaryotes and for bacteria 40 universal marker genes.
+[BUSCO](https://busco.ezlab.org/) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness.
+Genes that make up the BUSCO sets for each major lineage are selected from orthologous groups with genes present as single-copy orthologs in at least 90% of the species.

 You will run BUSCO on 3 bacterial assemblies provided (one E coli, one chlamydia and one streptococcus).
 We will select the lineage set of bacteria.

-BUSCO2 is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up the environment.
+BUSCO is using augustus to run, as we have no administator rights on uppmax we need to copy the config file of augustus in a folder we can write in and set up the environment.

 ```
 module load BUSCO